AdobeDocs/analytics-platform.en/help/stitching/overview.md

 - Timestamps are not taken into account when querying for the transient id using the specified namespace.
 So it is possible a persistent ID is stitched with a transient ID from a record that has an earlier timestamp.
 - No shared device support.
 When multiple identities are returned by querying the identity graph using a namespace, the first lexicographic identity is used.
 - There is a hard limit of three months of backfilling identities into the identity graph.
 You would use backfilling identities in case you are not using an Experience Platform application, like Real-time Customer Data Platform, to populate the identity graph.
+- The [Identity Service guardrails](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails) do apply.
+See for example the following [static limits](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails#static-limits):
+  - Maximum number of identities: 50.
+  - Maximum number og links to an identity for a single batch ingestion: 50.
+  - Maximum number of identities in an XDM record: 50.

 ## Use stitching